Package 'TDLM'

 distance

-a squared matrix representing the distance between locations.
+A squared matrix representing the distances between locations.

 check_names